 If you feel you have messages worth sharing with the wider Christian community, you’ll need to know how to get speaking engagements at churches.
 Several years ago I sent a lesson to the participants of Dream Year Books about how to get speaking engagements at churches, and perhaps these tips will be helpful to you.

-1. Become known for stark, compelling ideas.
+1. Choose stark, compelling ideas.

 Rob Bell launched his speaking career by teaching through the book of Leviticus.
 Nancy Duarte masters the art of presentations.
-Steven Pressfield has become known for writing about the Resistance.
+Steven Pressfield has become known for writing about Resistance.
 Timothy Ferriss advocates a four-hour work week.
 What is the one stark, compelling idea for which you can be known?